The Terrible Catsafterme

 • 030.
 The Double Standard – 10/30/1973

 • Carol is camping with her baby-faced boyfriend Chris (Fred Grandy), a pediatrician from Boston, and when Arthur suggests to Maude that it is inappropriate for them to be camping before they are married, Maude defends her tooth and nail and says that Arthur is old-fashioned and behind the times.
-In fact when Carol and Chris return to the house, Maude offers to let Chris stay the night before he has to drive back to Boston.
-However she assumes he will stay in the guest room, while Carol assumes he will stay in her room.
-Maude is torn up about it, but feels like a hypocrite to admit it.
+In fact, when Carol and Chris return to the house, Maude offers to let Chris stay the night before he has to drive back to Boston.
+However, she assumes he will stay in the guest room, while Carol assumes he will stay in her room.
+Maude is torn up about it but feels like a hypocrite to admit it.
 She finally acquiesces, but then tries to keep them up all night playing Charades and singing You Are My Sunshine.
-Carol calls her out on it, and tells her that they will just leave if it is easier.
+Carol calls her out on it and tells her that they will just leave if it is easier.
 Maude confesses to Walter that she is acting like a hypocrite.
-They go back and forth whether they will stay or leave, and Carol admits she too would be more comfortable if they left because deep down she is old-fashioned and would have felt funny about sleeping together in her mother’s house.
+They go back and forth whether they will stay or leave, and Carol admits she too would be more comfortable if they left because deep down, she is old-fashioned and would have felt funny about sleeping together in her mother’s house.
 After a night of sleeping in the camper, Carol and Chris come in the next morning and announce that they are engaged.
 Maude invites Chris to stay over… and proceeds to get the guest room ready.
 9/28/20

 • 031.
 Vivian’s Problem – 11/6/1973

 • As Walter and Carol try to play Scrabble with her, Maude is more interested in looking out for Vivian to return after she sent her on a blind date with a man named Harry Lymon, with whom Maude is sure will be the one for Vivian.
-However when she does return, she says it was the worst date she ever had, as he didn’t take her to dinner, but immediately wanted to be intimate.
-Vivian is furious and swears off men, refusing to speak about it with Maude any longer, but does say that the bet date she had was with a 71-year old man.
-Maude suggests that Vivian talk with a mature man who might be able to give her some perspective, and asks Arthur to talk to her.
+However, when she does return, she says it was the worst date she ever had, as he didn’t take her to dinner, but immediately wanted to be intimate.
+Vivian is furious and swears off men, refusing to speak about it with Maude any longer, but does say that the bet date she had was with a 71-year-old man.
+Maude suggests that Vivian talk with a mature man who might be able to give her some perspective and asks Arthur to talk to her.
 Arthur and Vivian go back to her house, and while he prepares shrimp, Vivian finally calms down and the two find some commonalities in their love of poems and shrimp.
 Arthur says that there are men who interested in more than sex… but then nearly attacks her trying to kiss her, causing her to trip and rip and her dress.
 She returns to Maude’s house furious and hysterical, causing Maude to attack Arthur when he comes looking for her.
-Cool heads quickly prevail when Arthur admits that he did try to be affectionate, but insisted that he made a real connection and for the first time, wanted to be affectionate.
+Cool heads quickly prevail when Arthur admits that he did try to be affectionate but insisted that he made a real connection and for the first time, wanted to be affectionate.
 Vivian is flattered and forgives him, and they return to his house to finish having dinner.
 She comes home that night smitted, and while Walter is tickled by their relationship, it makes Maude sick.
 1/16/21

 • 032.
 Maude’s Musical – 11/13/1973

 • Maude is hosting a burlesque musical to raise money for the library fund.
-Arthur, as a member of the school board, has arranged for her to have the performance in the high school gym.. but as he watches some of the numbers, he feels that the show and outfits are too risque… especially when Carol wears her belly dancing outfit.
-Furthermore she nixes his proposal to sing WW2 era song The Siegfried Line.
+Arthur, as a member of the school board, has arranged for her to have the performance in the high school gym… but as he watches some of the numbers, he feels that the show and outfits are too risqué… especially when Carol wears her belly dancing outfit.
+Furthermore, she nixes his proposal to sing WW2 era song The Siegfried Line.
 He finally draws the line when he sees Vivian shaking her hips in a number, and he goes to the school principal Mr. Fishman (Phil Leeds) and warns him that his job will be in jeopardy if he doesn’t cancel the show.
 Maude rehearses her song Hard Hearted Hannah, the ensemble rehearses a schoolroom skit, and Maude and Florida rehearse their rendition of Me and My Shadow.
 Mr. Fishback and Arthur then speak to Maude and argue about who has the right to decide what is moral.
 Eventually Maude gives up and says there will be no show, and the audience will be deprived of the fun, laughter, and performance of The Siegfried Line.
-Arthur perks up, and agrees to continue with the show as long as he can perform his number.
+Arthur perks up and agrees to continue with the show as long as he can perform his number.
 During the show, everyone performs a song and dance routine about girls from around the world, culminating with Maude in a Statue of Liberty outfit.
 Arthur performs The Siegfried Line to great audience reaction… mostly because Carol is gyrating behind him in her skimpy outfit.
 Joey Faye is stagehand and performer Mousie.
 1/16/21

 • 033.
 The Will – 11/27/1973

 • Maude and Walter are getting ready to head to a formal dinner for the American Council for Women where they are going to be awarded as husband and wife of the year for the work they’ve done to advance the Equal Rights Amendment in the state.
 Walter is in a panic because he can’t find his tie and studs, and Maude is panicking because the cleaner (Louis Guss) hasn’t delivered her dress yet.
 Maude is also pre-occupied with her friend Grace Roberts, who is in a stir because her husband Chubby has recently passed away and has his will tied up with a trustee.
 Carol and Chris and Vivian and Arthur are also going along, and Arthur naturally downplays the importance of the NRA.
 They also discuss Grace’s predicament, and Maude finds out that Walter has set up Arthur as the trustee for his will.
-Maude is furious, and declares that she’s not going to the dinner.
+Maude is furious and declares that she’s not going to the dinner.
 Walter claims that it protects Maude, while she believes that he doesn’t trust her.
 Maude puts on earmuffs and refuses to even listen to Walter.
 The Hausers and the Cronins arrive to pick up Maude and Walter, only to find them in the midst of a huge fight.
 Maude then decides that she is going to the dinner, but that she doesn’t want Walter to go.
-She also tells Walter that she’s not accepting his estate, telling him that she is liberated and free, while he feels like he’ll be a laughing stock.
+She also tells Walter that she’s not accepting his estate, telling him that she is liberated and free, while he feels like he’ll be a laughingstock.
 When he finally says he’ll cut out the trustee, she agrees to take everything he has… and tells him that he wins as usual.
 Cecil Reddick is Mr. Hauser.
 5/12/21

 • 034.
 Carol’s Problem (aka The Wedding Gift) – 12/4/1973

 • It’s Sunday morning and Maude is grumpy because Walter snored all night.
 Phillip is off to church and wonders why he’s the only one who ever goes, so Maude admits that she and Walter are hypocrites.
 Maude is also excited to tell Carol the great news that she found them a house, but Walter wants no part of it.
 When she finally tells Carol and Chris that she’s put a down payment on the perfect house, they are grateful, but would rather pick out their own.
 However, after Maude describes it, they are anxious to see it… until they realize that she’s picked out the house across the street.
 Carol is adamant that she doesn’t want to live that close to Maude.
 Chris thinks she is too hard on Maude, and they get in a fight as well, and he leaves to go for a walk.
 Maude and Carol fight, because Maude tries to put her on a guilt trip, suggesting that Carol hates her.
-Walter also gets irritated by Maude’s irrational behavior and he leaves as well.
+Walter also gets irritated by Maude’s irrational behavior, and he leaves as well.
 Maude and Carol continue to bicker, but they come to the conclusion that mothers are born to meddle and daughters are born to resent.
-They make up, and then Maude begins to give her more advice on how to drive to New Jersey, and tells her not to slouch.
+They make up, and then Maude begins to give her more advice on how to drive to New Jersey and tells her not to slouch.
 Phillip returns from church and tells Maude that he told the people at church how Maude said they were hypocrites, and as a result, they would be the subject of the next sermon.
 5/12/21

 • 035.
 Music Hath Charms – 12/11/1973

 • It’s Maude and Walter’s fifth anniversary, and he has brought home an electric organ for the family, but Walter has become addicted to playing it into the wee hours of the morning.
 Maude tries to be supportive, while everyone else, including the neighbors, are annoyed by it.
 Eventually, even Maude’s nerves start to wear thin and she breaks down screaming that he needs to stop playing Old Black Joe.
 It reaches a boiling point, and he storms out while Maude is saying she never wants to see him again.
 Walter then plows his car into a tree, causing Maude to faint, and plead for him to be okay.
 When he comes inside, she is so grateful that he is alive, she vows never to fight again, and Walter does likewise.
 Four days later, the house has never seemed so quiet, as they’ve been like young lovers getting along swimmingly.
-They go out for dinner and dancing at a French restaurant to celebrate… but clearly they are both miserable.
+They go out for dinner and dancing at a French restaurant to celebrate… but clearly, they are both miserable.
 Neither will say an unkind word to the other, but Maude has picked up that Walter has a new nervous tic and is humming to himself all of the time, causing her to have a headache.
 She also forgives him for stepping on her foot while dancing.
 When the waiter Felipe (Phil Leeds) brings her the steak, it is obvious she doesn’t care for it, but she will not admit it to Walter.
 Felipe is willing to take it back, but Maude won’t hear of it.
 The argument starts to escalate, to the point that Walter is standing on top of the chair and addressing the entire restaurant.
 In the middle of the fight, Maude realizes that Walter is no longer humming, and Maude’s headache is gone.
 They realize that it has been hard on them to not have any confrontation, and now they are much happier after yelling.
 Later at home, Walter tells Carol that they agreed that he could keep the organ, as long as he allowed Maude to take up an instrument… but when she comes in with her new bass drum, Walter concedes he will get rid of the organ.
 Keith Taylor is the grocery delivery boy.
 Arthur Peterson is the annoyed diner.
 Johnny Silver is the second waiter.
 9/5/21

 • 036.
 The Office Party – 12/18/1973

 • On Christmas Eve, Walter and Maude are hosting the annual Finley’s Friendly Appliances office party at their house.
-Walter and Maude circulate the house trying to emphasize that all of Walter’s employees are like family, although Maude refers to Helen (Patsy Garrett) as Harriet, and makes unspecific plans to have Fred (Johnny Silver) and Margaret (Helen Page Crump) over for dinner.
+Walter and Maude circulate the house trying to emphasize that all of Walter’s employees are like family, although Maude refers to Helen (Patsy Garrett) as Harriet and makes unspecific plans to have Fred (Johnny Silver) and Margaret (Helen Page Crump) over for dinner.
 The employees rave over Walter being the greatest boss ever, while privately Gus (Woodrow Parfrey) and Charlie (Henry Calvert) debate on whether to announce that they have unanimously voted to unionize.
 They consult Maude, and she thinks it is good news, as it means their little store has become a real business.
 Maude also is a strong supporter of unions, although when the mailman Henry Peterson (Jack Grimes) stops by to pick up his Christmas gift, she basically slams the door in his face.
 As Walter is dressed like Santa and gets ready to hand out the bonuses, Maude interrupts and has the guys deliver the message about the union.
 Walter’s face drops, and he walks out on the party to go upstairs and sulk.
-Maude coaxes him back down, but he is furious and tells everyone that it may kill his business, and it will not longer have the same family atmosphere.
-He tells Maude how he’s helped them through personal issues, and given them loans when needed, and now he plans to fire them all, an options that Arthur agrees with.
+Maude coaxes him back down, but he is furious and tells everyone that it may kill his business, and it will no longer have the same family atmosphere.
+He tells Maude how he’s helped them through personal issues, and given them loans when needed, and now he plans to fire them all, an option that Arthur agrees with.
 Maude says he’s behaving like a benevolent ‘Big Daddy’ and that he should remember that he’s dealing with real people who have needs.
 Walter goes out to fire them anyway, but then realizes that Maude is right, so he not only doesn’t fire them, but he blesses the union, realizing he could have fired them just because his feelings where hurt.
 The mailman returns with a package from Tiffany’s that has been utterly destroyed.
 They all return to the piano and sing We Wish You a Merry Christmas.
 Eddie Carroll and Samantha Harper are Harry and Edna, the couple Walter finds under the coats in the bedroom.
 9/5/21

 • 037.
 The Love Birds – 1/1/1974

 • Maude and Walter are planning to host Vivian and Arthur for dinner, and Maude doesn’t look forward to their lovey-dovey behavior.
 She soon learns when she answers the door that she had nothing to worry about as they are in the throes of a terrible argument.
 Vivian is furious that Arthur keeps talking about his late wife Agnes, and feels she is in competition with the dead woman.
 Maude tries to explain to her that Agnes was the only woman that Arthur ever had.
 Walter, likewise, calms Arthur down and tells him to return to his normal, debonair self and she will calm down.
 They briefly return to their loving state until he carves the duck and makes some jokes that he said he used to tell Agnes.
 Vivian again explodes, and Walter takes her side that she shouldn’t be subjected to so much talk about her ex, citing the fact that they moved into the house that Maude had shared with her ex-husband Albert.
 Vivian storms out of the house with Arthur following, and then Maude and Walter have their own blow-up.
 This culminates with Maude creating a ‘House for Sale’ sign to put outside, since it is clear that it still bothers Walter to live in Albert’s old house.
 Arthur then returns with an injured hand after punching Vivian’s front door, and she quickly comes following.
 When she sees Arthur’s hand, she begins talking sweetly to him and tells him that if she could believe he was over Agnes, she’d marry him right away.
 When he tells her to believe it, she takes it as a marriage proposal, and announces their engagement.
-As they are leaving, he suggests they move into his house after they’re married, and wants to show off Agnes’s sewing room that he only enters once a year on his anniversary with Agnes.
-Maude hears this, and apologizes to Walter if she ever acted that way.
-Maude and Walter make up, and remember the various fights they had all over their house, and realize that there’s love everywhere in the home.
+As they are leaving, he suggests they move into his house after they’re married and wants to show off Agnes’s sewing room that he only enters once a year on his anniversary with Agnes.
+Maude hears this and apologizes to Walter if she ever acted that way.
+Maude and Walter make up and remember the various fights they had all over their house, and realize that there’s love everywhere in the home.
 3/6/22

 • 038.
 Maude’s Guest – 1/8/1974

 • Maude is excited to participate in a program whereby she will bring a black inner-city child to live with them for the Summer, in order to try and learn about each other’s cultures and bring black and white folks closer together.
 Maude fills her guest room with black cultural posters and adornments, even though it means taking Philip’s record player into the guest room.
 Maude has Carol make fried chicken and grits for dinner.
 Although Maude is expecting an adorable, needy child, young Francie Potter (Tamu aka Tamu Blackwell) shows up with a bad attitude before she ever comes in the house.
-She had done the same thing the previous Summer with another white family, and hated every minute of it.
+She had done the same thing the previous Summer with another white family and hated every minute of it.
 She wants to leave upon arrival, but Maude bribes her $20 to stay, so that she won’t look foolish in front of her friends and family.
-Later Maude and Walter throw a Valentine’s Day party, and invite Vivian and Arthur over.
+Later Maude and Walter throw a Valentine’s Day party and invite Vivian and Arthur over.
 After Arthur gives Maude a ‘joke’ Valentine card, Maude gives one to Francie.
 She reciprocates by giving Maude a rude oral card.
 She then starts acting as if she was asked to perform like a monkey, throwing bananas and Valentine Day cards around the room, before mounting the coffee table and dancing like a native.
 Although Maude keeps saying that she won’t lose her temper, she finally does just that, and lays into Francie about her attitude.
 She tells her that if she doesn’t want to be there, she is welcome to leave.
 Francie storms back to her room, then heads to the kitchen.
 When Maude confronts her, she tells her that ifh she’s going to be in the house, she wants to contribute and is going to clean up the mess she made.
 She also returns the $20 to Maude.
 Later, after Francie has returned home, Maude keeps in touch with her and tells Florida how much she misses her.
 3/6/22

 • 039.
 The Wallet – 1/8/1974

 • Maude finds a wallet in a store parking lot that belongs to a new fellow club member named Walter Kilmartin.
 She calls Kilmartin’s wife to come pick up the wallet, but Walter and Arthur believe that Kilmartin is having an affair, and thus Maude was irresponsible to ask the wife to pick up the wife since there may be incriminating evidence in the wallet.
 Maude is adamant that she is going to give it to the wife, and if he is a womanizer, that is his problem.
 Walter and Arthur go through the wallet and find a receipt for a rented apartment in the city made out to a Walter Smith.
 They deduce he must be paying for the apartment of a mistress, so Walter takes the receipt out and puts it in his wallet.
-Later, Maude finds the receipt and she then suspects her own Walter for having the mistress.
+Later, Maude finds the receipt and she then suspects her own Walter of having the mistress.
 She goes to see the lady, a young woman named Norma (Arlene Golonka), who admits to the affair.
 In dramatic fashion, Maude pleads with her to let Walter go since she is young and can get anyone.
 Norma tells Maude that if she put as much passion as her performance into the bedroom, she wouldn’t worry about her husband losing interest.
 She also tells Maude that Walter is also cheating on her, and Maude has no choice but to comfort her as well.
 Maude gets ready to leave and tells her that she will take care of Walter, when Norma thanks her and calls her Mrs. Kilmartin.
 Maude then feels guilty for distrusting Walter, so she goes home and confesses what she did, but then becomes angry when Walter reveals that Carol already told him.
 Walter in turn tells Maude that she didn’t learn anything from this, and dumps his wallet for her to examine.
 Although she refuses, she finds a secret compartment in the wallet, causing Walter to freak out and tell her to stay out of.
 It turns out to be an autographed lipstick imprint from Jane Russell, he’s been carry for nearly 30 years.
 Maude confesses that she has something similar in a scar on her neck that she’s always said was from a firecracker accident.
 She got it from her first love Billy Goodfield when he tries to kiss her, slipped, and cut her neck with his braces.
 They argue over which of their ‘souvenirs’ is more personal.
 Later, Walter rouses Maude’s curiosity by planting a giant box in the living room and tell her that it is something very personal of Arthur’s.
 When she looks inside, it turns out to be Arthur himself.
 7/9/22

 • 040.
 Maude’s Revolt – 1/22/1974